Beyond Body Modification

 TRAGUS

-This is a piercing through the Tragus, which is a piece of cartilage immediately in front of the Ear Canal.
-Done with a Labret Barbell.
+This is a piercing through the Tragus, which is a small triangular piece of cartilage tissue, located immediately in front of the ear canal.
+Initially, these piercings must be performed with straight bars for the healing period.
+The healing period is between 10 to 12 weeks.

 ANTITRAGUS